Many More Maps

 4. St Michael’s Mount

-St Michael’s Mount is probably the most famous and recognisable of all the landmarks in Cornwall.
+St Michael’s Mount is probably the most famous and recognisable of all the Cornwall landmarks.

 This small island, which is half a mile off the coast of Marazion, West Cornwall, is the stuff fairytales are made of.
 Completely cut off from the mainland at high tide, flocks of visitors head to St Michael’s Mount to explore its medieval castle and experience life dictated by the tides.